ljsinclair/featurebase-docs/docs/cloud/cloud-troubleshooting/issue-int-limitations.md

 ## Cause

-This error can be caused when specifying integers for the MIN and MAX constraints that are outside of the range between `-2^53` and `2^53 -1`  Precision loss due to Jacascript and Go integer limitations at scale.
+This error can be caused when specifying integers for the MIN and MAX constraints that are outside of the range between `-2^53` and `2^53 -1`  Precision loss due to JavaScript and Go integer limitations at scale.

 ## Solution